Farmer Organizations banner

 Farmers' organizations collaborate with IFAD through the design and implementation of IFAD country strategies and investment projects.
 IFAD also channels funds to directly support their initiatives.
 Over the last decade, direct support has been organized at regional level through large grant programmes co-financed and in partnership with like-minded donors: Support to Farmers' Organizations in Africa Programme and the Medium-term Cooperation Programme with farmers’ organizations in Asia and the Pacific.
 Other operational partnerships support the engagement of farmers’ organizations in policy platforms.
 Examples include the REAF Mercosur programme in Latin America and support to the Eastern Africa Farmers Federation to draft and generate approval for the East African Community Cooperative Societies Bill to improve regional legislation on cooperatives.
 These partnerships in turn enhance the effectiveness of IFAD-funded programmes.
 Tellingly, the partnership between IFAD and farmers’ organizations today is part of the modus operandi of our work.

-Farmers' Organizations for Africa, Caribbean and Pacific - FO4ACP
+Technical Specialist, Farmers' Organizations in Africa, Caribbean and Pacific (FO4ACP)